acmsigsoft/submission-checker/README.md

 ## Features

-The tool can check:
+The tool can warn about:

 - Number of pages
 - Page where references start
-- Occurrence of figures, tables, appendix etc after page 10
+- Occurrence of figures, tables, appendix etc after on pages that should contain references only.
-- IEEE style (defined as not ACM)
+- Conformance to ACM or IEEE (defined as not ACM) style
 - Non-anonymous emails mentioned on page 1
+- Suspicious wording like "our previous paper [3]"
+- Pdf meta-data that might reveal authors.

 While the tool can handle papers in both IEEE and ACM style, the support for ACM style papers is still work in progress,